nautobot/nautobot-app-device-lifecycle-mgmt/docs/user/software_lifecycle.md

     Enabling `multi_tenant_mode` without first creating tenant-scoped Validated Software records will cause all tenanted devices to show zero matching validations.
 Before switching modes, ensure tenant-scoped Validated Software records exist for every tenant whose devices need coverage.

 !!! note
-    Tag-based (`object_tags`) and direct device (`devices`) assignments are tenant-agnostic in both modes.
-A Validated Software record matches a device via these fields regardless of the tenant configuration on the record.
+    For tenanted devices in multi-tenant mode, tag-based (`object_tags`) and direct device (`devices`) assignments are tenant-agnostic — a match via these fields does not require the ValidatedSoftware record to be scoped to the device's tenant.
+In legacy mode and for non-tenanted devices in multi-tenant mode, only ValidatedSoftware records with no tenant assigned are ever returned, regardless of match path.

 ## Validated Software matching logic